There is currently one course available that you will find below.

 Is this course accredited?

-ESLinsider didn't conform to the industry standard because there isn't "one".
-In fact I counted 23 so-called TEFL accreditors.
+Also there isn't any one accreditation for TEFL.
+In fact I counted 23 so-called TEFL accreditors

-others say accreditation is an outdated system that doesn't work.
+Some say say accreditation is an outdated system that doesn't work

-I paid $39 dollars for an accredited "120 hour" course that I completed in 8 hours.
-You can probably buy an "accredited" certificate for cheaper.
+I paid $39 dollars for an accredited "120 hour" course that I completed in 8 hours and you can probably buy an "accredited" certificate for even cheaper.

 Is it "internationally recognized"?